Dullasanthosh/Organic-Farming/README.md

 - Has many features and visual innovative effects.
 - Have an aesthetically pleasing visual design and architecture.
 - Has collection of pages including Home, About, Contact, ChatBot, F.A.Q and education (Ms Azure) realted information.
-- User can know about information on Ms Azure through this bot.
+- User can know about information on organic farming through this bot.
 - Included the contact information to increase scope of improvement.
 ## About ChatBot 💬:
 - Created a chat bot About Organic Farming.